 - Ask you to pay with a prepaid card or cash anywhere other than at our office.

 - Make automated calls to collect payments.

-- Sell products or services in your neighborhood.
+- Sell products, services or rooftop solar in your neighborhood.

 If you believe that you have been contacted by a criminal impersonating a Cobb EMC representative and threatening to disconnect your power, follow the tips below.

 - Verify the person’s identity.
 Cobb EMC employees will have billing history information such as the amount of your last payment.
 If they don’t have that information, do not make payments or give out any personal information.

 - Protect your personal information.
 Hang up the phone, close the door and carefully check emails before clicking on any links that may be bogus.
 Do not share any financial or personal information such as bank, credit card, social security, address or date of birth.
 Delete all suspicious emails that require immediate action to verify or demand personal information.